 - Upgrade of the existing charge posts on site to enable connection to the smart grid system

-- Developed of a smart grid application that communicates with the connected vehicles and the energy storage system to control the overall demand
+- Development of a smart grid application that communicates with the connected vehicles and the energy storage system to control the overall demand

-- Installed an energy storage system which coverts and inverts power based on tariff, network loading and vehicle specific requirements
+- Installation of an energy storage system which coverts and inverts power based on tariff, network loading and vehicle specific requirements

-- Collaborated with subject matter experts to develop the specification of the requirements for a new charge post with integrated smart grid functionality
+- Collaboration with subject matter experts to develop the specification of the requirements for a new charge post with integrated smart grid functionality

-By integrating active network management and battery storage system technologies, we ensured the depot’s electricity demand would not exceed the network’s limit, preventing significant investment in network electrical infrastructure and avoid the impact to UPS of not having uncharged vehicles.
+By integrating active network management and battery storage system technologies, we ensured the depot’s electricity demand would not exceed the network’s limit.
+This preventied the need for significant investment in network electrical infrastructure and safeguarded UPS aganist the impact associated with having uncharged vehicles.

 The solution addressed all of UPS’s requirements while offering system reliability and a replicable and scalable design.